Top 5 Alaska Bear Tours: 1 Lake Clark 2 Brooks Falls 3 Katmai 4 Juneau 5 Wrangell

 • Chance to see black bears and cubs

 The beauty of the visit to the AnAn Bear and Wildlife Observatory, is the sanctuary’s proximity to Wrangell and the fact that it is accessed by boat.
 A very comfortable, highly manoeuvrable jet boat, with a cruising speed of 30km/h and a built in toilet, is your mode of transport to AnAn.
 On arrival you have an easy to moderate 1km boardwalk through magnificent old growth rainforest, before arriving at the well-constructed, spacious viewing platform; complete with steps down to a hide close to river level.
+This is wear the Anan bear viewing magic starts and if you are lucky like us you will get to see both black and brown bears.

 About the Author